Species Introduction

 Tank Size: Minimum 10 gallons

-To provide a comfortable and healthy home for your Batik Nerite Snails, it is essential to maintain stable water parameters.
-A minimum tank size of 10 gallons is recommended to ensure adequate space for these snails to roam and graze on algae.
-The water temperature should be kept between 72°F and 78°F, with a pH level ranging from 6.5 to 8.0, which mimics their natural habitat.
-Additionally, maintaining a hardness level between 4 and 12 dGH will support their shell health and overall well-being.
-Regular water changes and monitoring of these parameters will help create a thriving environment for your aquatic companions.
+To ensure a thriving environment for your Batik Nerite Snails, it is essential to maintain a minimum tank size of 10 gallons.
+This allows for adequate swimming space and helps in the management of water quality.
+The ideal water temperature should be kept between 72°F and 78°F (22°C to 26°C), which mimics their natural habitat.
+A pH level ranging from 6.5 to 8.5 is suitable, providing a balanced environment for both the snails and their tank mates.
+Additionally, a hardness level of 5 to 15 dGH is recommended to ensure optimal health and longevity.
+Regular water changes and monitoring of these parameters will promote a harmonious aquarium ecosystem.

 Natural Behavior & Temperament